Self-Hosted Deployment Guide¶

 | Cloud Map private DNS | Internal service discovery for MongoDB and ChromaDB |

-| CloudWatch log groups | Logs for application, data, and bootstrap tasks |
+| CloudWatch log groups and alarms | Logs for application, data, initialization, and cleanup tasks; alarms cover queue backlogs, dead-letter queues, pending ECS tasks, and unhealthy load balancer targets |

 MongoDB and ChromaDB are private services and are not exposed through the public load balancer.